If your loved one has PANDAS or PANS, you may find the information in this article to be valuable.

 PANDAS is diagnosed based on an individual’s medical history and a physical examination.
 The following criteria is helpful in providing a clinical diagnosis of PANDAS.

 - Association with group A streptococcal infection, proven by a positive throat culture for strep throat or a history of scarlet fever.
+That does not mean every sore throat is a symptom, however.

 - Presence of OCD and/or a tic disorder.